Why do we need braces or orthodontic appliances?

-- For those whom the jaw size is smaller, the teeth happen to be crowded or overlapping..
-This also occurs due to childhood decay which might have resulted in loss of space.
+- For those whom the jaw size is smaller, the teeth happen to be crowded or overlapping.

-Whatever the problem, it can be corrected and set right through some appliances and braces.
-The science of “straightening your teeth” is called orthodontics and the doctor who corrects it is called and “orthodontist”
+- Whatever the problem, it can be corrected and set right through some appliances and braces.
+The science of “straightening your teeth” is called orthodontics and the doctor who corrects it is called an “orthodontist”

 What is Orthodontics?

-Orthodontic treatments works by using appliances, braces and aligners to move teeth that are crooked or that do not fit together right.
+Orthodontic treatments work by using appliances, braces, and aligners to move teeth that are crooked or that do not fit together right.
 By fixing these problems, orthodontics can also help keep your mouth healthy.

 Why should you go for braces or aligners